Chapter 1. About Red Hat Update Infrastructure 4

 1.2.4.
 Repositories and content

 A repository is a storage location for software packages (RPMs).
-RHEL uses yum commands to search a repository, download, install, and configure the RPMs.
+RHEL uses yum commands to search a repository, download, install, and update the RPMs.
 The RPMs contain all the dependencies needed to run an application.
-RPMs also download updates for software in your repositories.

 Content, as it relates to RHUI, is the software (such as RPMs) that you download from the Red Hat CDN for use on the RHUA and the CDS nodes.
 The RPMs provide the files necessary to run specific applications and tools.
 Clients are granted access by a set of SSL content certificates and keys provided by an rpm package, which also provides a set of generated yum repository files.